webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 === To do ===

 What’s missing to complete this sprint to have something better than what we have in production, but with latest version.

+* '''Upgrade to latest Ubuntu 14.04 LTS version''', and their configured services:
+** account
+** mail

 * Blog web app:
 ** Support SSL